VanshuMehra/Coding-Solutions/README.md

 ## How to Contribute?
 1. Star 🌟 this repository.
-2. Take a look at the Existing Issues or create your own Issues.
-3. Fork the Repo and create a Branch for any Issue that you are working upon.
-4. Create a Pull Request which will be promptly reviewed and suggestions would be added to improve it.
-5. Add Screenshots whereever necessary.
-(Optional)